 Dynamics of physical systems, normal forms and Markov chains

 My thesis was written under supervision of Étienne Ghys and Yulij Ilyashenko, in-between Russia and France.
 This great experience is called thèse en co-tutelle in French.
 I had two defenses in 2016: on the 25th of October in Russia and on the 7th December in France.

 I am кандидат наук and docteur en mathématiques.

 Please contact me if you are interested in a complete .pdf version of my thesis (available in English with French introduction as well as in Russian).

-I have some teaching assistant experience accumulated (in Russian and in French).
-I taught courses in Higher School of Economics (HSE) in Moscow while I was a graduate student as well as at ENS de Lyon as ATER.
+I have some teaching assistant experience in Russian and in French.
+I taught courses in Higher School of Economics (NRU HSE) in Moscow while I was a graduate student as well as at ENS de Lyon as ATER.
 I also organised some number of lectures and courses for motivated students.
 I co-organised a dynamical systems seminar at Moscow State University (MSU) when I was a graduate student and I taught some courses at the Summer School Modern Mathematics that takes place each year in Dubna, Russia.

 2009 - 2011 Calculus teacher, School 57, Moscow